walkoffcyber/WALKOFF/docs/index.rst

 5. Once navigated to the login page, the default username is "admin" and password is "admin."
 These can and should be changed upon initial login.

-6. To shutdown WALKOFF, run the following two commands
+6. To shutdown WALKOFF, run the following two commands.
+You may need to wait a few seconds between each command.

     .. code-block:: console